 "You're lying."
 Eve turns back to the sunshine.
 "You love him still.
 You always will.
 He will sit like a cancer in your chest until you die."

 Illyria turns to her, and Eve meets her eyes.
-"You are depressing," the once king of eternity says, and Eve laughs for reasons she does not understand.
+"You are depressing," the once king of eternity says, and Eve laughs for reasons she doesn't understand.
 "Why did you help me?"

-Eve cannot answer that with any certainty.
+Eve can't answer that with any certainty.
 Illyria repels her, but she feels some strange kinship with her.
 She remembers what it was like to be newly created on this Earth.
 Unused to humans or the way they thought or smelled or sounded.
-She is human, now.
-But Eve did not start out that way.
+She's human, now.
+But Eve didn't start out that way.

-"I do not know that Lindsey is dead," Illyria says into the silence, and it is as if she is trying to give Eve some kind of gift.
+"I do not know that Lindsey is dead," Illyria says into the silence, and it's as if she's trying to give Eve some kind of gift.

-But it is a gift full of nothing.
+But it's a gift full of nothing.
 No meaning.
 Lindsey would be with Eve if he were alive, if only to have someone to gloat to.
-He would need that--someone to listen to him tell of how he beat Angel.
+He would need that—someone to listen to him tell of how he beat Angel.
 Angel was always far more important to Lindsey than Eve was.
 "He is dead, I think.
 And Angel killed him."

 Eve was supposed to represent the senior partners well.
 She was supposed to pay them back for her life.
 They'd never counted on Lindsey.
 They'd never counted on her being human enough to fall in love.
 Just like they'd never counted on a god-king fighting on the side of good.
 "Why did you do it?"
-She sees Illyria licking some of the frosting off.
+She asks as Illyria licks some of the frosting off.
 "Why did you fight?"

 "It pleased me to do so."
-Illyria puts the coffee down and runs her hand over the bandages that Eve has wrapped around her.
+She puts the coffee down and runs her hand over the bandages that Eve wrapped around her.

 Eva wadded her torn and blood-hardened leathers into a ball, crushing the armor tightly into the trash can by the door.
 Illyria now wears soft sweatpants and a t-shirt that Eve pulled out of her own suitcase for her.
 The clothes hang a bit on her.
 Eve is small; Illyria is smaller.